Continuing Education Requirements and Guidelines

 CE Record Keeping Requirements

-Licensees are required to keep records of completed CE for five (5) licence periods.
+Licensees are required to keep records of completed CE for the past five (5) licence periods, including records for any carryover credits that were used within the past five licence periods.
 Records should indicate proof of course attendance or completion issued by the provider including the licensee’s full name, the course name and description, the course provider’s name, date of course completion, as well as the relevant course content and number of eligible CE credits.

 The CE Self-Tracker is an optional tool designed to help licensees to keep track of their CE credits in one area within the Insurance Council's online portal.
 The CE Self-Tracker does not replace a licensee's record-keeping requirements.